nemesisdb/nemesisdb/docs/docs/client_apis/python/arr/create.md

 The capacity is fixed, the array's length/capacity cannot increase.
 :::

+If `capacity` exceeds the `arrays:maxCapacity` in the server config a ResponseError is raised, containing the `Bounds` status.

 The `capacity` is the maximum length of the array.
 As new values are set, the `used()` increases.
 When `used() == capacity()` the array is full.
 Calls to `clear()` reduces `used()`.